 The report also states the IC does not deem China to have been aware of the virus before the end of December.

 The IC assesses China’s officials probably did not have foreknowledge that SARS-CoV-2 existed before WIV researchers isolated it after public recognition of the virus in the general population.
 Accordingly, if the pandemic originated from a laboratory-associated incident, they probably were unaware in the initial months that such an incident had occurred.

 What makes these denials of early spread, China’s foreknowledge and lab origin so strange is that they contradict a number of reports from the U.S. intelligence community itself.
 Indeed, the report notes that one intelligence agency, the NCMI, assessed that it was a lab leak with “moderate confidence”.
 Why can it see the evidence that the others can’t?

-Michael Callahan, whom Robert Malone has described as “arguably the top U.S. Government/CIA expert in both biowarfare and gain of function research”, stated in an interview with Rolling Stone in August 2020 that he was already following the virus in November 2019 having been tipped off by Chinese colleagues, and that he even travelled to Singapore to study an outbreak of the “mysterious germ” there.
+Michael Callahan, whom Robert Malone has described as “arguably the top U.S. Government/CIA expert in both biowarfare and gain of function research”, stated in an interview with National Geographic in August 2020 that he was already following the virus in November 2019 having been tipped off by Chinese colleagues, and that he even travelled to Singapore to study an outbreak of the “mysterious germ” there.